Nodal phases in non-Hermitian wallpaper crystals

 We list all points of high symmetry that carry a non-trivial representation of the respective wallpaper group in Table~\ref{tab:high-sym-points}.
-A complete list of such points including one-dimensional representations can be found in Ref.~\onlinecite{cracknellTablesIrreducibleRepresentations1974}.
-We note that there exist additional non-trivial fermionic representations around the high-symmetry points of non-symmorphic wallpaper groups.
-In the context of photonics, we consider only bosonic representations, i.e., ones that map \(\ket{\phi(k)}\) to itself with a phase of \(2\pi\) under a full rotation.
+We note that there exist additional one-dimensional representations, which impose trivial constraints on \(H(\bk)\).
+In the context of photonics, we further consider only bosonic representations, i.e., ones that map \(\ket{\phi(k)}\mapsto e^{2\pi i}\ket{\phi(k)}\) under a full rotation.
+A list including fermionic and one-dimensional representations is given in Ref.~\onlinecite{cracknellTablesIrreducibleRepresentations1974}.

-We begin by discussing the symmorphic wallpaper groups, for which the only little groups carrying irreducible representations of dimension greater than one are the dihedral groups \(D_3, D_4\), and \(D_6\).
-Consequently only these can enforce degenerate \(H(\bk^\star)\).
-We proceed to list the non-trivial representations following Ref.~\onlinecite{bradleyMathematicalTheorySymmetry2010}.
-The dihedral group \(D_n\) can be presented as

-i.e., it is generated by a rotation \(r\) of order \(n\) and a reflection \(m\) that satisfy \(mrm=r^{-1}\).
-Their two-dimensional irreducible representations are generated by
+We begin by discussing the symmorphic wallpaper groups.
+The only little groups with non-trivial irreducible representations are the dihedral groups \(D_n, n\in\{3,4,6\}\).
+They are generated by a rotation \(r\) of order \(n\), a reflection \(m\), and relations